unjs/webpackbar/README.md

 yarn add webpackbar
 ```

 Then add the reporter as a plugin to your webpack config.
-For example:

 **webpack.config.js**